conda-forge/miniforge/README.md

 ## Usage

-If Miniforge is on the system path (default on Mac and Linux), its versions of the [`conda`](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments) and [`mamba`](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html#mamba-user-guide) programs can be used at any command prompt.
+If Miniforge is on the system path (default on macOS and Linux), its versions of the [`conda`](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments) and [`mamba`](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html#mamba-user-guide) programs can be used at any command prompt.
 The most notable difference is that the default channel for packages will be conda-forge.